students have the unique opportunity to satisfy high school graduation

 Rowan College does not issue high school diplomas.
 A high school diploma is not required for admission into Rowan College, rather an official high school transcript.

-Will RCGC issue me a high school diploma?
+Will RCSJ issue me a high school diploma?

 Are there other ways to earn college credit?